rubysherpas/forem/README.md

 Also you will need to tell Forem what the `User` model of the application is so that it knows how to associate posts and topics to the authors.
 To do this, create a new file in the application called `config/initializers/forem.rb` and put this line in it:

     Forem.user_class = User

+Finally, the controllers need to know what the current logged in user is for Forem's purposes.
+You can put something like this in ApplicationController:

+      def forem_user
+        current_user
+      end

 ### Mount the engine